 Don’t let Maldives go the Nepal way

-This article is authored by Lt Gen Bhopinder Singh (retd), former lieutenant governmor, Andaman & Nicobar Islands and Puducherry.
+This article is authored by Lt Gen Bhopinder Singh (retd), former lieutenant governor, Andaman & Nicobar Islands and Puducherry.

 Nations disagree and express their occasional disagreements, as they should, to protect their sovereign interests, and it is par for the course.
 Given the geographical contiguity, practical stakes and ‘windows’ to peek into each other, neighbours tend to quarrel more.
 The physio-cultural realm of the Indian subcontinent has its own share of suspicions within, but none perhaps as tense as the Indo-Pak realm.
 As an avowedly non-expansionist, secular and genealogically pacifist power, India contained its occasional dissonances with neighbours, at a government-to-government level.